Slideshow image

 1 Comment

-Shirley Noseworthy almost 6 years ago
+Shirley Noseworthy over 6 years ago

 It was a wonderful experience for us in the Parish of Woodstock, and no doubt for everyone in the Archdeaconry of Woodstock who actively participated in the Pilgrimage in some way, to have Bishop David and Trevor visiting, walking, sharing meals around a table, receiving hospitality from faithful servants of God, praying together, and truly living out the gospel daily.
 I pray this experience will have a lasting impact on our communities.